10 Ways To Become a Better and Faster Learner

 Put your phone on silent.

-Let yourself immerse in the learning process.
+Let yourself immerse in the process.

-2. Be intentional
+#2.
+Be intentional

 It’s hard to learn if you’re not sure what you want to learn.

-Have a clear purpose for your learning.
+Have a clear purpose for what knowledge you’d like to have.

-Whether personal growth or professional development, having a clear WHY helps keep us on track and fight distractions.
+Whether personal growth or professional development, having a clear why helps keep us on track and fight distractions.

 A positive learning mindset is a combination of motivation, clear goals, a sense of self-efficacy (believing in your abilities to achieve your goals ), and being surrounded by people who support you in your learning goals and expect you to achieve them.

-3. Have a learning plan and stick to it
+#3.
+Have a learning plan and stick to it

 ‘A goal without a plan is just a wish’- A. De Saint-Exupery